Introduction

 - The contents of an incident report

-- Why make recommendations and follow up on recommendations in an organisation
+- Why make recommendations and the follow-up of recommendations in an organisation

 Course Content